 Mowing Your Lawn

-Mowing is fundamental to maintaining not just your home, but your landscape as well.
-As part of landscaping, some of your plants will require mulching.
-If you use a mower with a mulching blade, you can use the clippings as mulch hence cutting on your mulching budget.
+Make sure you plant and sow the seeds and plants are suitable for your area.
+Mulching is a likely prerequisite for dry areas, so as part of the landscaping, use a mower with a mulching blade, you can use the clippings as mulch hence cutting on your mulching budget.

 Remember using an edger will keep your sidewalks and driveways perfectly neat.
 If you are a mowing pro, don’t be afraid of creating patterns instead of just mowing in straight lines.